 Solar panels (or solar modules) are assemblies of individual solar cells housed within a supporting structure or frame.
 The solar cells (also known as Photovoltaic Cells or PV cells) generate electricity when they are exposed to light.
-As a general rule the more light which falls on the solar panel the more electricity is produced.
+As a general rule the more light (solar irradiance) which falls on the solar panel the more electricity is produced.
 It is a common misconception that heat helps generate electricity from solar panels, in fact the opposite is true, heat actually slightly decreases the electrical power of a solar panel.
+Generally a clear sunny day with a cool breeze will generate the most energy.

 There are a number of different technologies used to create solar panels.
 PV cells have been produced since the 1950s and for a long time crystalline silicon was the only technology used.
 However, over the past decade or so new technologies have been developed to compete with silicon.
 Thin film technology made huge progress in the 2000s and came very close to overtaking silicon as the main technology.
-However, just as thin film pricing started to beat silicon pricing, the cost of silicon panels plunged dramatically, largely on the back of mass production beginning in China.
+However, just as thin film pricing started to beat silicon pricing, the cost of silicon cells plunged dramatically, largely on the back of mass production beginning in China.
 Now we are starting to see very high efficiencies (up to 21%) for monocrystalline silicon technology and the price is continuously falling.
-Other technologies are also coming on board such as mono-crystalline PERC cells and we will see prices continue to drop and efficiencies continue to rise on the back of the new developments.
+Other technologies are also coming on board such as poly and monocrystalline PERC cells and we will see prices continue to drop and efficiencies continue to rise on the back of the new developments.

 Types of panels and cells

 Crystalline silicon cell types

 Silicon produced as a single crystal with a continuous internal structure is used for mono-crystalline cells.
 This type of silicon is manufactured into a large cylindrical ingot and then thinly sliced to create wafer cells which are usually very dark blue or black in colour.
 These manufacturing processes demand greater resources than poly-crystalline cells and so generally cost more, but do offer slightly higher efficiency.